-Casper Wave and Sapira are both mattresses that are sold online and have a balanced foam feel.
-Sapira contains coils, while the Wave is all-foam.
-We’ll compare the two in this post to help you determine which is better for you.
+Casper Wave and Leesa Hybrid are both mattresses that are sold online and have a balanced foam feel.
+Leesa Hybrid contains coils, while the Wave is all-foam.
+We’ll compare the two in this post to help consumers determine which will be most appropriate for their needs and preferences.

-- Sapira has coils, while Casper Wave is all-foam.
+- Leesa Hybrid has coils, while Casper Wave has polyfoam in the support layer.

 - Casper Wave has zoned support, meaning the mattress is firmer in some parts and softer in others to accommodate the needs of different areas of a sleeper’s body.